Reeves: Plane threatening to crash in Mississippi lands

-TUPELO, Miss.
-(AP) — Authorities say a plane that was circling over northern Mississippi and whose pilot had threatened to crash it into the ground has landed safely.
+JACKSON, Miss.
+(AP) — Authorities say a plane that was circling over northern Mississippi and whose pilot had threatened to crash it into the ground landed safely on Saturday.

 Gov. Tate Reeves announced on Twitter that the “situation has been resolved and that no one was injured.”
 He thanked law enforcement agencies that helped in bringing the aircraft down.
-The plane started circling over Tupelo, Mississippi, about 5 a.m. and was in the air for more than four hours.
+The plane started circling over Tupelo, Mississippi, about 5 a.m. and was in the air for more than five hours.

-TUPELO, Miss.
-(AP) — A stolen airplane circled over north Mississippi on Saturday morning, and police said they evacuated a Walmart store after the pilot threatened to crash into it.
+Benton County Sheriff Dispatcher Connie Strickland said the plane landed and the subject was in law enforcement custody.

-The Tupelo Police Department said in a Facebook post that the Walmart and a nearby convenience store had been evacuated.
-The plane started circling over Tupelo, Mississippi, about 5 a.m.
-It was still in the air more than four hours later, but had flown away from Tupelo and was circling over another community nearby.
+Earlier, the Tupelo Police Department said in a Facebook post that plane started circling over Tupelo, Mississippi, about 5 a.m.
+It was still in the air more than five hours later, but had flown away from Tupelo and was circling over another community nearby.

-“Citizens are asked to avoid that area until an all clear is given,” the police wrote.
-“With the mobility of an airplane of that type the danger zone is much larger than even Tupelo.”

-Authorities believe the aircraft — a Beechcraft King Air C90A — was stolen and are working to determine whether the pilot threatening to crash the plane is an employee of a local airport, two people briefed on the matter told The Associated Press.
-Multiple federal agencies, including the Department of Homeland Security, are now involved in the investigation and are working to discern a motive, the people said.
+Authorities believe the aircraft — a Beechcraft King Air C90A — was stolen and are working to determine whether the pilot who threatened to crash the plane is an employee of a local airport, two people briefed on the matter told The Associated Press.
+Multiple federal agencies, including the Department of Homeland Security, were involved in the investigation and are working to discern a motive.

-Investigators were continuing to monitor the flight’s path and have been in communication with the pilot, the people said.

-A spokesperson for the Federal Aviation Administration said the agency is aware of the flight and is coordinating with local law enforcement.
+A spokesperson for the Federal Aviation Administration said the agency is aware of the flight and was coordinating with local law enforcement.

 Law enforcement told the Northeast Mississippi Daily Journal shortly after 8 a.m. that the plane had left the airspace around Tupelo and was flying near a Toyota manufacturing plant in nearby Blue Springs.

-An online flight tracking service showed the plane meandering in the sky and following a looping path.
+An online flight tracking service showed the plane meandering in the sky for several hours and following a looping path.

-“State law enforcement and emergency managers are closely tracking this dangerous situation,” Gov. Tate Reeves wrote on Twitter.
-“All citizens should be on alert and aware of updates from the Tupelo Police Department.”

 Leslie Criss, a magazine editor who lives in Tupelo, woke up early and was watching the situation on TV and social media.
 Several of her friends were outside watching the plane circle overhead.